syncfusion/blazor-docs/src/gantt/gantt-chart/holidays.md

 # Holidays

-Non-working days in a project can be displayed in the Gantt Chart component using the `Holidays` property.
+Non-working days in a project can be displayed in the Gantt Chart component using the `GanttHolidays` property.
 Each holiday can be defined with the following properties:

 * `From`: Defines start date of the holiday(s).
 * `To`: Defines end date of the holiday(s).